navvs2727/bank-management-system/README.md

 # Bank Management System (Python + MySQL)

 This is a Bank Management System built using Python and MySQL.
+It allows users to create accounts, deposit and withdraw money, view account details, and manage transactions using a database.

 ## Features